egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 levels was in some cases misaligned.
-This is however a relatively easy fix, once the difference between the transect and flow data elevations is determined, that value is simply added or subtracted from either dataset for callibration.
+This is however a relatively easy fix, once the difference between the transect and flow data elevations is determined, that value is simply added or subtracted from either dataset for calibration.
 The differences were possible due to water level elevations recorded at each site that could compare flow levels with sub-transect levels directly.
-A second issue is that the river chanels typically decline in elevation from upstream to downstream within a site, resulting in a decline in elevation across the transect locations within a site.
+A second issue is that the river channels typically decline in elevation from upstream to downstream within a site, resulting in a decline in elevation across the transect locations within a site.
 This is particularly true for sites further upstream, whereas lowland reaches can be very flat.
 This means that a